joshua-bowden/learn-avoid/README.md

 <img width="206" height="156" alt="trad" src="https://github.com/user-attachments/assets/263d24fc-b386-46b7-821b-751052b0a96d" />

 To formulate the problem of manipulation and avoidance, we define the goal as training a robot arm to avoid obstacles while completing a separate pick-and-place manipulation task.
 Our metrics are pick-and-place success rate and obstacle collision rate.
 The inputs are 1) expert pick-and-place demonstrations in simulation, which are a plentiful source of robotics data, and 2) a motion planner, which calculate a path from pose A to B while avoiding obstacles.
-THe outputs are 1) augmented demonstrations that complete the task and avoid an inserted obstacle, and 2) a trained robot policy that does well on the metrics.
+The outputs are 1) augmented demonstrations that complete the task and avoid an inserted obstacle, and 2) a trained robot policy that does well on the metrics.

 See below for two examples of pi0.5 VLA [4] colliding.
 In one, the arm collides but succeeds at the task; in the other, the arm collides and fails the task.